Chicago Police Department: 1968 Democratic National Convention

 Both Daley and the Chicago Police Department faced a great deal of criticism for the department's actions during the 1968 Democratic National Convention, which was held in Chicago from August 26 to 29, 1968.

 The convention was the site of a series of protests, mainly over the war in Vietnam.
 Despite the poor behavior of some protesters, there was widespread criticism that the Chicago Police and National Guard used excessive force.
 Time published an article stating:

 With billy clubs, tear gas and Mace, the blue-shirted, blue-helmeted cops violated the civil rights of countless innocent citizens and contravened every accepted code of professional police discipline.
 No one could accuse the Chicago cops of discrimination.
 They savagely attacked hippies, yippies, New Leftists, revolutionaries, dissident Democrats, newsmen, photographers, passers-by, clergymen and at least one handicapped.
 Winston Churchill's journalist grandson got roughed up.
 Even Dan Rather (the future CBS News anchor) who was on the floor doing a report during the convention got roughed up by the Chicago Police Department.
 Playboys Hugh Hefner took a whack on the backside.
 The police even victimized a member of the British Parliament, Mrs. Anne Kerr, a vacationing Laborite who was maced outside the Conrad Hilton and hustled off to the lockup.

 Subsequently, the Walker Report to the U.S. National Commission on the Causes and Prevention of Violence called the police response a "police riot", assigning blame for the mayhem in the streets to the Chicago Police.

+Nevertheless, "[p]olls taken immediately after the convention showed that the majority of Americans – 56 percent – sympathized with the police, not with the bloodied demonstrators or the press."
+A poll taken for The New York Times "showed an 'overwhelming' majority respondents supported the police in Chicago."
+CBS reported that 10 times as many people had written to them disapproving of their coverage of the events as had written in approval.